-In the far field at stations C1 and C2, where there was no direct wind forcing from the TC, surface forcing (VVISC) was relatively small during the FS (Fig. 14g,j).
-Therefore, horizontal transport of energy is needed to sustain the KEni intensification at these two locations (Fig. 11c,d).
-At C1, which was on the southern side of the jet (Fig. 8) and had a negative background vorticity, the PRES was the main source of AKEni in both subsurface and deep layers (Fig. 14h,i).
-The existences of the blue shift near the local inertial frequency (Fig. 11e) and of the negative background vorticity suggest the presence of a southward propagating near-inertial wave towards C1 from northern region.
+In the far field at stations C1 and C2, where there was no direct wind forcing from the TC, surface forcing (VVISC) was relatively small during the FS (Fig. 14g, j).
+Therefore, horizontal transport of energy is needed to sustain the KEni intensification at these two locations (Fig. 11c, d).
+At C1, which was on the southern side of the jet (Fig. 8) and had a negative background vorticity, the PRES was the main source of AKEni in both subsurface and deep layers (Fig. 14h, i).
+The existences of the blue shift near the local inertial frequency (Fig. 11e) and of the negative background vorticity suggests the presence of a southward-propagating nearinertial wave towards C1 from northern region.
 Because C2 lies near the northeastward turning point of the jet (Fig. 8), the nonlinear effect became significant in the 30-200 m layer where the jet was strongest (Fig. 14k).
-After the enhancement of AKEni in the subsurface layer, the PRES further transported the KEni downwards and became the major source for the increase of AKEni in the deep layer after April 27 (Fig. 14l).
-The northeast current advected the lower frequency NIO from the lower latitude towards the higher latitude, C2, which explains the red shift of the NIO at this location (Fig. 11f).
+After the enhancement of AKEni in the subsurface layer, the PRES further transported the KEni downwards and became the major source for the increase in AKEni in the deep layer after 27 April (Fig. 141).
+The northeast current advected the lowerfrequency NIO from the lower latitude towards the higher latitude, C2, which explains the red shift of the NIO at this location (Fig. 11f).